CalebClauson/text-rpg/README.md

 This project is still a work in progress and not all systems are fully complete or polished yet.

-The main focus right now is improving combat flow, move effects, progression systems, and overall stability as the project continues to grow.
+The main focus right now is improving combat flow, move effects, progression systems, status effect handling, and overall stability as the project continues to grow.